-- Students meet with the Records Office to begin development of their Program of Study (prior to Orientation Day). - The first advisement meeting occurs at Orientation where the student briefly meets with their Faculty Advisor to introduce themselves and for approval of their Program of Study.
-Faculty Advisors are able to change and give input into the academic plan before student's matriculate into the program.
-The final version is signed and submitted to the University's Records Office.
-Both Faculty Advisors and the student retain a copy of the academic plan. - The second advisement meeting occurs during the first semester but before a student is able to register for their second semester of coursework.
-An Advisement Hold will be placed on students' accounts who are attending that will prevent them from registering for future semesters until the Hold is resolved.
+- Students meet with the Records Office to begin development of their Program of Study (prior to Orientation Day). - The first advisement meeting occurs during the first semester but before a student is able to register for their second semester of coursework.
+An Advisement Hold will be placed on student accounts who are attending that will prevent them from registering for future semesters until the Hold is resolved.
 This meeting will serve as time for the Faculty Advisor to assess how the student is performing their first semester and to review and affirm the Program of Study.
 Given that the plan was created before the student attended any coursework, it may be necessary to revamp or change degree, length of program, etc. to better fit the student's needs.
 The student will be responsible to have their Faculty Advisor sign their advisement form and return the form to the Records Office.
-Once the Advisement form has been signed, the Records Office will release the Advisement Hold and the student will be able to register for future semesters once online registration is open. - The third advisement meeting will occur prior to registration for CED6922/CED6962: Counseling Practicum.
-An Advisement Hold will be placed on student's accounts that are enrolled in CED6912/CED6952: Applied Practicum and Treatment Planning Lab that will prevent them from registering for future semesters until the Hold is resolved.
-This advisement meeting is not required for students enrolled in the Master of Science in Christian Psychological Studies.
+Once the Advisement form has been signed, the Records Office will release the Advisement Hold and the student will be able to register for future semesters once online registration is open.

+• The second advisement meeting will occur prior to registration for CED6922/CED6962: Counseling Practicum.
+An Advisement Hold will be placed on student's accounts that are enrolled in CED6912: Applied Practicum and Treatment Planning Lab that will prevent them from registering for future semesters until the Hold is resolved.
 The student will have the advisor sign the Advisement Form and be responsible for sending the signed Advisement Form to the Records Office.
 Once the Advisement form has been signed, the Records Office will release the Advisement Hold and the student will be able to register for future semesters once online registration is open.